CorpSouth/configs-and-dotfiles/README.md

 .cwmrc modified from the Arcolinux CWM Edition Github Repo https://github.com/arcolinux/arcolinux-cwm

+Special thanks to Airblader for the wonderful i3-gaps fork of i3wm

 Special thanks to Erik Dubois for providing the .cwmrc file, making it easier for me to get started

 Special thanks to Leah Neukirchen for keeping the Calm Window Manager project alive https://github.com/leahneukirchen/cwm